Pythonidaer/job-trend-analyzer/documents/project-spec.md

 - Users can update or remove tags at any time.
 - The system maintains a structured database of tagged phrases for aggregation.

+#### Confidence Tracker

+- Authenticated Users can utilize a star-review system to rank their confidence they have in each skill or phrase
+- Authenticated Users can create multiple Trackers (in case they have roles for 'Nurse', 'Developer' 'Analyst', etc.)

+#### Data Export (Optional)

+- Authenticated Users can create global ideal candidate resumes, in attempts to base the "perfect candidate" containing lists of all skills and phrases for roles with this specific title
+- Authenticated Users can create global skillbase resumes, in attempts to document all the skills they currently have in relation to the requirements and "nice to haves" sections of resumes they see for related roles
+- Users can CRUD these
+- Users can create multiples of either, since their skillset (ideal or personal) may span multiple job titles
+- Authenticated users can export their resumes in [TBD] format

 #### B. Y. O. C.

 - Authenticated users who upload job postings can create card grids with links and text, allowing them to create a To-Do list-type interface through building their own curriculum.